xeloria/mitene-familyalbum-downloader/README.md

 - Saving comments
 - Cross platform
-- Organizes comments into the comments folder, and the media into downloads.
+- Organizes media accordignly.

 ## Changelog

 - Added and increased a timeout option.
-- Changed the layout of the code to display cleaner such as, "Comments saved" and "progress bar for downloads".
+- Changed the layout of the code to be user friendly and interactive.
 - Optimized the code for cleaner operation, easier to read.
 - Removed the .tmp file writing, and made it to write files directly.
 - Added the ability to write video media files extension (.mp4) previously not able in version 1.
 - Better network handling if lost connection.
-- Better exiting the program without causing errors.
+- Proper exiting the script without causing errors.
 - Added the ability to pre-check local files before downloading the same files.
+- Updated user menu.

 ## Authors